By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-If your find yourself stuck in hopelessness seek out others, professionals or peers, who have hope for you and let them talk about those hopes for you until you are able to create that hope on your own.
+If you find yourself stuck in hopelessness seek out others, professionals or peers, who have hope for you and let them talk about those hopes for you until you are able to create that hope on your own.

 Look for undeveloped strengths and improvement opportunities.

-Weaknesses and failure are easy to spot in yourself and in others.
+Weaknesses and failures are easy to spot in yourself and in others.
 Look for potential strengths you didn’t know you had.
 Try out new things and you are likely to find that some of those things are just the opportunity you have been looking for.

 Great things can happen when someone takes a chance and tries something they have always wanted to do.
 You are likely to surprise yourself when you find that you have skills that are not yet developed.

 This happens every semester at the community college when students who are returning after many years out of school discover they are far more capable than they had ever realized.
 Now that you are older and possibly wiser revisit something you have wanted to do but avoided because of a fear of failure.
 Wonderful things can happen when you have hope.
-Accomplishing the little things in life builds hope for the grater tasks.
+Accomplishing the little things in life builds hope for the greater tasks.